mhanratty/marketplaceux-usercollections/spec.md

 * The "Cancel" and "Done" buttons should appear on the same level as the name of collection field.
 * If the user selects "Cancel" take the user back to the screen she was previously viewing.
 * If the user selects "Done" and the user has entered a collection name take the user to the collection landing screen.
-* If the user selects "Done" and has not entered a collection name show the user a warning that the collection needs a name to be saved (see...)
+* If the user selects "Done" and has not entered a collection name show the user a warning that the collection needs a name to be saved (see [spec](#collectionnamewarning))

 <a name="collectionviewdesktop">![he can see so much more](http://mhanratty.github.io/marketplaceux-usercollections/img/usercollections_collectionviewdesktop.png)</a>